 FLUSH SETTING STONE WORKSHOP

 Flush setting is a method of setting a stone flush to the surface, where a fine ridge of metal is pushed over the edge of a stone.
-This private workshop run by jeweller and object Maker Sylvia Nevistic, starts with a demonstration of the techniques used in flush setting into a piece of copper.
+This specialised workshop facilitated by Sylvia Nevistic starts with a demonstration of the techniques used in flush setting into a piece of copper.

 JamFactory Jewellery and Metal Studio - 19 Morphett Street, Adelaide